 Books

-First off, we want to start with books.
-Each of these books have a specific target audience.
-But, there are twenty on this list, so there’s one for everybody.
+No matter where you are on your path to recovery, there’s a book on this list that will speak to you.
 Whether it’s you or a family member that is recovering from an eating disorder, we think you’ll find something here that will be of benefit.

 For Individuals in Recovery